coopernurse/node-pool/README.md

 - `min`: minimum number of resources to keep in pool at any given time.
 If this is set >= max, the pool will silently set the min to equal `max`. (default=0)
 - `maxWaitingClients`: maximum number of queued requests allowed, additional `acquire` calls will be callback with an `err` in a future cycle of the event loop.
 - `testOnBorrow`: `boolean`: should the pool validate resources before giving them to clients.
 Requires that either `factory.validate` or `factory.validateAsync` to be specified
-- `idleTimeoutMillis`: max milliseconds a resource can stay unused in the pool without being borrowed before it should be destroyed (default 30000)
-- `reapIntervalMillis`: interval to check for idle resources (default 1000). (remove me!)
 - `acquireTimeoutMillis`: max milliseconds an `acquire` call will wait for a resource before timing out. (default no limit), if supplied should non-zero positive integer.
 - `fifo` : if true the oldest resources will be first to be allocated.
 If false the most recently released resources will be the first to be allocated.
 This in effect turns the pool's behaviour from a queue into a stack. `boolean`, (default true)
 - `priorityRange`: int between 1 and x - if set, borrowers can specify their relative priority in the queue if no resources are available.